-In 2016, tourism receipts for Ireland was 11,427 million us dollars.
-Tourism receipts of Ireland increased from 3,181 million US dollars in 1997 to 11,427 million US dollars in 2016 growing at an average annual rate of 7.39 %.The description is composed by Yodatai, our digital data assistant.
+In 2016, tourism receipts for United States of America was 244,708 million US dollars.
+Before tourism receipts of United States of America started to increase to reach a level of 244,708 million US dollars in 2016, it went through a trough reaching a low of 101,535 million US dollars in 2003.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International tourism receipts are expenditures by international inbound visitors, including payments to national carriers for international transport.
 These receipts include any other prepayment made for goods or services received in the destination country.
 They also may include receipts from same-day visitors, except when these are important enough to justify separate classification.
 For some countries they do not include receipts for passenger transport items.
 Data are in current U.S. dollars.